DeveloperHoo92/DeveloperHoo92/README.md

 Through these experiences, I realized that in teamwork, collaboration skills are often more valuable than individual excellence.

-Working in teams also helped me improve my communication abilities and develop smoother scheduling and coordination skills.
+Working in teams also helped me improve my communication abilities and develop smoother scheduling and coordination skills..

 </div>